-A longer run of sales actually makes it harder to decide if you should buy an item or wait for a better deal, so we’ve stepped in to simplify deal hunting.
+Between the even longer run of sales, potential supply issues, and likely shipping delays, knowing when to buy an item or wait for a better deal can be hard—so we’ve stepped in to simplify deal hunting and offer strategy tips.
 With our help, you’ll know how to spot a juicy bargain.
+Let's dig in!

 When is Black Friday this year?

 By strict definition, Black Friday is always the fourth Friday of November—the day after Thanksgiving.
-For 2019, that’s November 29.
-(It’ll be followed by Cyber Monday on December 2—a shopping holiday that online retailers cooked up to get some of the attention physical stores had.)
-This year, Thanksgiving falls a bit later in the month than usual, so Black Friday does too.
+For 2020, that’s November 27.
+(It’ll be followed by Cyber Monday on November 30—a shopping holiday that online retailers cooked up to get some of the attention physical stores had.)

 How to get the best Black Friday tech deals